info@ceoworld.biz

 Zoe Aitken

-Zoe Aitken is the Head of Consulting at leading behavioral change and innovation consultancy Inventium and has over 20 years experience helping organizations develop customer-centric growth strategies and innovation.
+Zoe Aitken is an associate and freelance consultant at leading behavioral change and innovation consultancy Inventium and has over 20 years experience helping organizations develop customer-centric growth strategies and innovation.

 Zoe Aitken is an Executive Council member at the CEOWORLD magazine.
-You can follow her on LinkedIn, for more information, visit the author’s website CLICK HERE.
+You can follow her on LinkedIn.